-The Dialogues on Historical Justice and Memory Research Network provides a platform for researchers and activists working on issues of historical dialogue, historical and transitional justice, and public and social memory.
+The Historical Dialogues, Justice, and Memory Network provides a platform for researchers and activists working on issues of historical dialogue, historical and transitional justice, and public and social memory.
 The website provides information and resources to encourage innovative interdisciplinary, transnational and comparative research.
-It is housed at Institute for the Study of Human Rights at Columbia University, New York City.
+It is hosted by the Institute for the Study of Human Rights at Columbia University, New York City.

 Upcoming Network Events

 10th Annual Conference of the Historical Dialogues, Justice & Memory Network

 Memorialization, Musealization and Representation of Atrocities in Global Dialogue

 Final Conference of the ERC project “Globalized Memorial Museums”

 Institute of Culture Studies and Theatre History, Austrian Academy of Sciences &